sofoq/Tableau_Sales_and_Customer_Dashboard/README.md

 - Similar to the Sales Dashboard, all KPIs and charts are responsive to the selected year, providing up-to-date insights into customer trends.

 ## How to Use 🛠️
-1. **Select the Year** 📅: Use the interactive filters to select the year you want to analyze.
+1. **Select the Year** 📅: Use the interactive filters to select the year and product and location filters you want to analyze.
 Both dashboards will update based on your selection.
-2. **Explore the Dashboards** 🧐: Review the KPIs and charts to identify trends in sales performance and customer behavior for the selected year.

 ## Data Source 📂
 The analysis uses historical data from 2020-2023 for the sales and customer metrics.